amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 2. Create the camera entity.

-    In pong, we want the camera to cover the entire arena.
-Let's do it in a new function `initialise_camera`:
+    Let's create a camera that covers the entire arena in a new function `initialise_camera` in `pong.rs`:

     ```rust,edition2018,no_run,noplaypen
     # use amethyst::{